Assessment and Property Taxes

 Taxation is the amount levied against property and is determined by multiplying the property assessment by the mill rate.
 Taxes are collected to fund municipal programs, services and improvements.

-The Combined Assessment and Tax Notices are mailed out mid to late May each year.
-Any ratepayer who does not receive a tax notice by mid June is advised to contact the Thorhild County tax department at 780-398-2822.
+The Combined Assessment and Tax Notices are mailed out late May early June each year.
+Any ratepayer who does not receive a tax notice by mid June is advised to contact the Thorhild County tax department at 780-398-3741 ext.
+2822.

 Taxes must be paid on or before the due date shown on the tax notice.